UCSB-CS56-Projects/cs56-android-getting-started/docs/tutorial/4_Saving_and_Restoring_an_Instance_State/4_Saving_and_Restoring_an_Instance_State.md

 ![Taken from DeveloperAndroid](basic-lifecycle-savestate.png)

--**Note:** There's no guarantee that onSaveInstanceState() will be called before your activity is destroyed, because there are cases in which it won't be necessary to save the state (such as when the user leaves your activity using the Back button, because the user is explicitly closing the activity).
+- **Note:** There's no guarantee that onSaveInstanceState() will be called before your activity is destroyed, because there are cases in which it won't be necessary to save the state (such as when the user leaves your activity using the Back button, because the user is explicitly closing the activity).
 If the system calls onSaveInstanceState(), it does so before onStop() and possibly before onPause().

 The default implementation calls the corresponding onSaveInstanceState() method for every View in the layout, which allows each view to provide information about itself that should be saved.
 Almost every widget in the Android framework implements this method as appropriate, such that any visible changes to the UI are automatically saved and restored when your activity is recreated.
 For example, the EditText widget saves any text entered by the user and the CheckBox widget saves whether it's checked or not.